-After hours, an answering machine will be in place.
-Please leave a message and shelter staff will return your call the next working day.
-If your call is an emergency related to a vicious dog, please call the non-emergency RCMP number at 604-945-1550 or the 24hr Engineering Customer Service number at 604-927-3500.
+After-hours, an answering machine will be in place.
+Please leave a message, and Shelter staff will return your call the next working day.
+If your call is an emergency related to a vicious dog, please call the non-emergency RCMP number at 604-945-1550 or the 24-Hour Engineering Customer Service number at 604-927-3500.

 We can assure compliance to basic standards of animal care required under the Animal Care and Control Bylaw Number 4240, 2011 (PDF) (Section 17), but the Provincial Society for the Prevention of Cruelty to Animals (SPCA) Cruelty Investigators are responsible for the enforcement of the Prevention of Cruelty to Animals Act, and Wildlife issues are the responsibility of the British Columbia Conservation Officer Service.